arjunsudheer/cs157a-course-planner/README.md

 ### Setting up the tables and initial data

-The provided create_schema.sql will create the required tables and insert some initial data.
+The provided create_schema.sql (located in the src directory) will create the required tables and insert some initial data.
 To run this script, type the following command in your terminal:

 ```
-psql -h localhost -p 5432 -U student -d courseplanner -a -f create_schema.sql
+psql -h localhost -p 5432 -U student -d courseplanner -a -f src/create_schema.sql
 ```

 To verify that the tables were created, you can enter the psql interactive shell: